algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Learn More

 Verification and Remote Procedure Calls (RPC) are key features to Reach.
 Reach's verification engine ensures that invariants about the state of a program assumed by programmers are held by all possible executions of the program.
-In other words, the verification process provides smart contracts without holes in the logic.
+In other words, the verification process provides smart contracts that are resilient to common logic errors that lead to mistakes.
 The Reach RPC Server provides access to compiled JavaScript backends via an HTTPS-accessible JSON-based RPC protocol.
 The server allows frontends to be written in any programming language.
 Reach provides client libraries for JavaScript, Python, and Go.
 Example frontends written using the Reach RPC Server can be found in the Reach RPC documentation.

 If you'd like to learn more about developing Algorand dApps using Reach, as well as more advanced concepts, see  [verification](https://docs.reach.sh/guide/assert/#guide-assert) and [Reach RPC](https://docs.reach.sh/rpc/) Server for more details.
 For auditing, mathematical proofs, cryptographic commitment schemes, loop invariants,  timeouts and more see the Reach [documentation](https://docs.reach.sh/).